PyScripter255/Cake/README.md

 ##Why don't you support (Django, Turbogears, Web2py, webapp2)?
 Those frameworks have their own workflows, with scripts and projects, ect.
 Cake is designed to give a workflow to projects who **don't** have a set workflow, while leveraging the freedom those frameworks provide.
 ##Where can I get it?
 You can install it from [here](https://github.com/PyScripter255/Cake/downloads).
 It works on [Windows](https://github.com/downloads/PyScripter255/Cake/cake.zip) and [Linux](https://github.com/downloads/PyScripter255/Cake/LinuxCake.zip) .
-It's a crossplatform executable, just add the cake folder to your path.
+It's an executable, just add the cake folder to your path.
 ##What's the license?
 Cake is currently public domain (that may change, but everything you make with cake will always be your own).
 ##Documentation